sstottelaar/pirsch-statamic-addon/README.md

 ## Features

 - **Server-Side Tracking:** integrates Pirsch easily without client-side Javascript for basic pageview tracking.
-This enhances user privacy and prevents adblockers from interfering.
+This enhances user privacy and prevents adblockers from interfering
 - **Automatic Filtering:** automatically excludes visits from your local development environment (configurable)
-- **Antlers Tags:** provides simple Antlers tags for easy custom event tracking directly from your templates.
+- **Antlers Tags:** provides simple Antlers tags for easy custom event tracking directly from your templates
+- **Dashboard Link**: easy access to the Pirsch dashboard directly from the CP

 ## Requirements